How Many Hours Can a Part-time Employee Work Without Earning Benefits?

 Seasonal workers do not have to be included in the employer’s full-time equivalent employee calculation.

-If a smaller employee not subject to the ACA employer mandate does choose to offer health coverage to its employees, that coverage must meet certain ACA specifications.
+If a smaller employee not subject to the ACA employer mandate does choose to offer health coverage to its employees, that coverage must meet certain ACA group health coverage specifications.

 While many employers with fewer than 50 FTE equivalent workers choose to offer employee benefits, there’s no requirement that they do so.
 The only requirement is that employers be equitable in their treatment of employees.
 The same standards apply to all employees when determining benefits eligibility.
 If the employer sets a 30-, 35-, or 40-hour requirement, it applies to all workers.
 Offering benefits to one employee who works 36 hours, and requiring others to work 40 hours to be benefit-eligible could trigger a discrimination lawsuit.